crossbario/crossbar/docs-cfx/scaling/examples.rst

 Examples
 ========

-The following describes some common setups using Crossbar.io FX and Web/Router Clusters for High-availability (HA), scale-up (utilizing multiple CPU core on a single host) and scale-out (utilizing multiple hosts).
+The following describes some common setups using Crossbar.io and Web/Router Clusters for High-availability (HA), scale-up (utilizing multiple CPU core on a single host) and scale-out (utilizing multiple hosts).

 .. note::

-    The examples here will work with all Crossbar.io FX binary flavors, that is Docker (CPython and PyPy), snap and EXE (single-file executable).
-However, The Docker/PyPy image of Crossbar.io FX is recommended for production, and should be used for any performance tests and benchmarking.
+    The examples here will work with all Crossbar.io binary flavors, that is Docker (CPython and PyPy), snap and EXE (single-file executable).
+However, The Docker/PyPy image of Crossbar.io is recommended for production, and should be used for any performance tests and benchmarking.

 .. contents:: :local: